University of Texas at Austin offers several course types and programs that provide students a wide variety of academic options.

 Students who choose this curriculum will take 2 Enrichment Courses.

-Summer Discovery partners with UT Austin’s College of Liberal Arts (COLA) in collaboration with the Colleges of Business (McCombs), Communication (Moody), Education, Natural Sciences, UT Law and UT Med (Dell Med) to offer enrichment classes.
+Summer Discovery partners with UT Austin’s College of Liberal Arts (COLA) in collaboration with the Colleges of Business (McCombs), Communication (Moody), Education, Natural Sciences, and UT Law to offer enrichment classes.
 These non-credit classes are taught by University of Texas professors and graduate teaching instructors and meet Monday-Thursday for 2 hours.
 Class sizes average between 10-20 students.

 Most classes have homework, projects, and/or tests.
 Classes are graded on the traditional A, B, C, D, and F system.
 You will receive a UT Austin grade report and a Summer Discovery “Certificate of Completion”.Top